-Davis was never satisfied with Flynn’s performance — she never got over the fact that she wasn’t able to get Laurence Olivier (Rebecca) for the part — but then, she was not happy with her own work either.
-Davis always thought that she did a better job (as Elizabeth) in The Virgin Queen (1955).
+Davis was never satisfied with Flynn’s performance — she never got over the fact that she wasn’t able to get Laurence Olivier (Wuthering Heights and Rebecca) for the part — but then, she was not happy with her own work either.
+Davis always thought that she did a better job (as Elizabeth) in 20th Century Fox’s The Virgin Queen (1955).
 I think she was wrong on both accounts.

 Firstly, while Olivier was better equipped to handle Anderson’s verse, he lacked Flynn’s irresistible easy-going charm.
 I think Flynn was a perfect choice for the role because the real Essex was a case of “style over substance,” which is how you would describe Flynn’s movie persona.
 In real life, Flynn exasperated Davis with his lackadaisical attitude, and according to the movie, that is exactly how Elizabeth felt about Essex.
 And whether Davis was willing to admitted or not, she and Flynn had great chemistry.